SEMOSS/documentation/docusaurus/docs/For Administrators/Setting Pages Overview.md

 ![AppSettings](../../static/img/Applist.png)

 To change the access settings of any App, click on it.
-You will see the following UI,
+You will have to be an author of the app to edit the access settigs.
+If you are an author, you can either add members, revoke access from any existing members, or edit the access type.

 ![Member](../../static/img/Members.png)